10 Fascinating Facts About Chinese New Year

 So are white clothes.
 In China, both black and white apparel is traditionally associated with mourning and are to be avoided during the Lunar month.
 The red, colorful clothes favored for the holiday symbolize good fortune.

-Cherries are such a popular food during the Festival that suppliers need to go to extremes in order to meet demand—last year Singapore Airlines flew four chartered jets to Southeast and North Asian areas.
+Cherries are such a popular food during the Festival that suppliers need to go to extremes in order to meet demand.
+In 2017, Singapore Airlines flew four chartered jets to Southeast and North Asian areas.
 More than 300 tons were being delivered in time for the festivities.

 Although their Chinese food menu runs more along the lines of Americanized fare, the franchise Panda Express is still hoping the U.S. will get more involved in the festival.
 The chain is promoting the holiday in its locations by running ad spots and giving away a red envelope containing a gift: a coupon for free food.
 Aside from a boost in business, Panda Express hopes to raise awareness about the popular holiday in North America.